DanilaMilo/Compression-Language-Model/README.md

     - Quantization \
     - Layer Decomposition \
     - Distillation \
+    - Pruning \
   And combination of these methods

+  Pruning can be used before/after other methods, depending on the method. \
+  The pruning method used in notebook can be improved by using a different fine-tune strategy, cropping the model. \
+  In my example, I prune only the dense layers.